 Q: Where can I find grants for writers?

-Although most foundation grants are given to nonprofit organizations not individuals, artists are one exception to that rule.
+Although most foundation grants are given to nonprofit organizations, artists are one exception to that rule.

 There are a number of ways for artists to supplement their income and ease the financial burden that comes with being a working artist: